 Yes, there is a right way to wear a backpack.
 Wearing a backpack correctly is important.
 Don’t use one strap over one shoulder to carry your backpack.
 Be sure to use both shoulder straps and adjust them so they are even.
 The waist belt also helps to keep the contents of your backpack evenly distributed, which in turn helps prevent pain.

-- Pick a backpack with a well-padded back so that sharp objects inside the bag won’t poke you
+- Well-padded back so that sharp objects inside the bag won’t poke you

-- Choose the right size backpack- don’t choose a back pack that is too small
+- Select the right size – don’t choose a backpack that is too small

-- Remember, the bottom of your bag should rest at the top of your lower back
+- Remember, the bottom of your bag should rest at the curve of your lower back

 - Select a backpack that’s made out of a light material